Feature

 View limits

-Set a maximum number of times a link can be opened — between 1 and 100.
-The link deactivates automatically after the limit is reached.
+Set a maximum number of times a share or a received submission can be opened — between 1 and 100.
+Access stops automatically after the limit is reached.

-A view limit of 1 creates a true one-time link: used once, then gone.
+A view limit of 1 creates true one-time access: used once, then gone.

-Good for: any handoff where you want exactly one person to access the secret, and no more.
+Good for: any handoff or intake where you want the secret viewed exactly once, and no more.

 Expiration dates

 Set a hard deadline.
-After that date and time, the link stops working — regardless of how many times it was accessed.
+After that date and time, the share link, request link, or submission stops being accessible — regardless of how many times it was accessed.

-Good for: time-sensitive credentials, temporary access grants, anything that shouldn't remain accessible indefinitely.
+Good for: time-sensitive credentials, temporary intake windows, anything that shouldn't remain accessible indefinitely.

 Layering controls